Safe Sport

 A parent’s role is to help verify plans in place and evaluate the effectiveness of a club’s plan and also implementation of the plan by their staff or coaches.
 Additionally, parents can talk to their athletes regularly to help monitor behavior changes and support their development overall.
 Below you will find additional resources for parents.

-Free Online Parent Training Complete Parent Toolkit Parents of Preschool Children
+Free Online Parent Training Complete Parent Toolkit

 Parents of School-Age Children Parents of Middle School Youth